-Every nurse, however (regardless of how seasoned they are!) has that one task that gives them butterflies in the stomach.
+All nurses, regardless of how seasoned they are, has that one task that gives them butterflies in the stomach.
 Here are answers to six at-work questions that nurses — the new as well as the seasoned — frequently ask.

 1. How do I properly pronounce ‘Guaifenesin’?